The Kobalt 24V Max Trimmer is Cheap but not Great

 I got a replacement and the right cord and I’ve been using it without any issues ever since.
 This blower works fantastically for me during the fall or whenever I need to get debris off of my lawn, and the vacuum/mulcher works fine with a little set up.

-Toro Ultra Blower and Vacuum Combo: Features
+Toro’s Blower Combo: Features

 Let me break down a few things I was looking at on this Toro blower before I finally pulled the trigger and bought it.